tawandamoyo/tawanda.dev/src/projects/neuralnets.md

 ### Solution

 The neural network is built using vanilla JavaScript and then trained on the MNIST data set.
-There is also a frontend built in React that predicts handdrawn digits using the model.

 [Live Version](https://machine-learning-mnist.vercel.app/) |
 [Github](https://github.com/tawandamoyo/neural-nets)